 June 8, 632 – Muhammad, Islamic prophet, died in Medina and was succeeded by Abu Bakr who became the first caliph of the Rashidun Caliphate.

 June 8, 1692 – In connection with the Salem witchcraft trials, Bridget Bishop was the first to be tried and convicted of witchcraft.
-She is sentenced to death.
-Also on that day, 18-year-old Elizabeth Booth was accused of witchcraft.
+She was sentenced to death.
+Also on this day, 18-year-old Elizabeth Booth was accused of witchcraft.

 June 8, 1776 – During the American Revolutionary War, at the Battle of Trois-Rivières, American attackers were driven back at Trois-Rivières, Quebec.
 Canadian Governor Sir Guy Carleton defeated American Patriot forces under John Sullivan, and the Patriots retreated toward Montreal.